Updated learning environments that boost climate and culture

 - An addition above the proposed new office and existing music rooms would provide instructional space for experiential learning opportunities.

 - Student Services would be relocated to a renovated space in the former music department area of the building.

 - Main office entry would include an addition and renovation to bring all of the office and welcome center into one location that is more accessible to the public.
 This would include a renovated, highly visible and welcoming main entrance.

 - The Commons/Kitchen area would get an addition and renovation to the existing cafeteria space.

 - With funding set aside for environmental sustainability projects at East, we propose installing a 100 kilowatt solar array in addition to new windows, LED lighting, and other energy-efficient measures in alignment with MMSD’s commitment to renewable energy.

 Climate and Culture

-- Mechanical system overhaul: A new geothermal heating system and whole-school air conditioning would provide students with a comfortable and climate-controlled environment in which to learn.
+- Mechanical system overhaul: A new geothermal heating system and air conditioning throughout the entire building would provide students with a comfortable and climate-controlled environment in which to learn.

 - Spacious renovated restrooms would support student health, hygiene, privacy, and comfort.